ShrugShoulders/RudeChat/README.md

         Download the Stand Alone and extract.
         or
-        Clone the repo, cd into its cloned directory, and pip install -r requirements.txt .
+        Clone the repo, cd into its cloned directory, and use pip to install.
+        Command: pip install -r requirements.txt .
+        Once pip has completed you can then run rudechat in your terminal.
+        Command: rudechat

 Main Stan Alone files found in: \_internal\/rudechat3\/ Pip Install Directory: \/home\/username\/.local\/lib\/python3.12\/site-packages\/rudechat3\/